fb pixel

 Location: LIVE: Scheduled class times will take place using an online platform.
 Students must be available during the posted lecture times for live streaming and/or group interactions.
 High speed internet is mandatory.

 This course presents as overview of educational theories, assessment procedures, delivery systems, and adaptive programming practices designed to serve students with special needs.
-Topics to be addressed include foundation definitions, history of inclusive education, neuro-developmental disorders, etiologies, learning disability, attention deficit/hyperactivity disorder, enrichment, individualized programming, and classroom strategies to promote student success.
+Topics to be addressed include foundational definitions, history of inclusive education, neurodevelopmental disorders, etiologies, learning disabilities, attention deficit/hyperactivity disorder, enrichment, individualized programming, and classroom strategies to promote student success.
 The intent is to make the learning of the principles of inclusion meaningful by relating them to their application.

-This is a core course in the Special Education stream and also counts as an elective in the General stream.
+This is a core course in the Inclusive Education stream and counts as an elective in the General stream.

 Instructor: TBA

-This course offers an overview of exceptional children within the school setting.
-The intent is to focus on the extensive field of special education in Manitoba, to examine programming for students with special needs, and to consider the causes, characteristics, and implications of specific exceptionalities.
+This course offers an overview of children and youth with special learning needs and abilities within the school setting.
+The intent is to focus on the extensive field of inclusive education in Manitoba, to examine programming for students with special needs, and to consider the causes, characteristics, and implications of specific social and learning needs.
 School issues are examined through multiple lenses.
-Specifically, this course reviews recent scholarship and research into students with exceptionalities, drawn from the fields of psychology, sociology and education.
-Additionally, the course focuses on constantly changing demographics in the schools and the requirement for educators to reflect upon the meaning of global citizenship.
+Specifically, this course reviews recent scholarship and research into students with special learning needs, drawn from the fields of psychology, sociology and education.
+Additionally, the course focuses on constantly changing demographics in the schools.

-This is a core course in the Special Education stream and also counts as an elective in the General stream.
+This is a core course in the Inclusive Education stream and counts as an elective in the General stream.

 Instructor: TBA